Rape during the occupation of Germany: Studies

-Eyewitness accounts
+Eyewitnessess and anti-Soviet propaganda

 A documentary book, War's Unwomanly Face by Svetlana Alexievich, includes memories by Soviet veterans about their experience in Germany.
 According to a former army officer, "We were young, strong, and four years without women.
 So we tried to catch German women and....
 Ten men raped one girl.
 There were not enough women; the entire population run from the Soviet Army.
 So we had to take young, twelve or thirteen year-old.
 If she cried, we put something into her mouth.
 We thought it was fun.
 Now I can not understand how I did it.
 A boy from a good family....
 But that was me."
 A woman telephone operator from the Soviet Army recalled: "When we occupied every town, we had first three days for looting and ... [rapes].
 That was unofficial of course.
 But after three days one could be court-martialed for doing this....
 I remember one raped German woman laying naked, with hand grenade between her legs.
 Now I feel shame, but I did not feel shame back then....
 Do you think it was easy to forgive [the Germans]?
 We hated to see their clean undamaged white houses.
 With roses.
 I wanted them to suffer.
 I wanted to see their tears.
 Decades had to pass until I started feeling pity for them."
 While serving as an artillery officer in East Prussia, Aleksandr Solzhenitsyn witnessed war crimes against local German civilians by Soviet military personnel.
 Of the atrocities, Solzhenitsyn wrote: "You know very well that we've come to Germany to take our revenge."

+The rapists were mainly Red Army soldiers, some of them were from the Far East and Central Asian Republics, others were non-soviet European and American soldiers.
+However, stereotypes of the "hordes of Mongolian savages," eager to murder, pillage, destroy and rape, had been propagated by the Nazi authorities to mobilize people for the fight against the Soviet offensive.
+Even the young German-Jewish fugitive Inge Deutschkron, described her first "Russian" as small, with crooked legs and "a typical mongolian face with almond eyes and high cheekbones".
+Accounts of rape of German women by the Mongolians were also recorded in the letter.
+For example, a letter dated 24 July 1945 from a German woman stated that she had been raped by two Mongol soldiers, and another letter from 20 August 1945 also accused a Mongol soldier of raping German women.

+For example, a letter from July 24, 1945 by a German female victim stated: I hereby certify that at the end of April this year during the Russian march into Berlin I was raped in a loathsome way by two Red Army soldiers of Mongol/Asiatic type.